TLDR

 Comuna 13 in Medellín is a densely populated neighborhood that climbs up the western hills of the city, filled with thousands of closely packed brick and cement homes.
 Once a hotspot for paramilitary, guerrilla, and gang activity, its location made it ideal for crime, as it connects directly to the San Juan Highway, a key route for moving guns, drugs, and money.

 In the early 2000s, the Colombian government launched a series of military operations to eliminate guerrilla activity in the area.
 This “clean-up” began in 2002 under President Álvaro Uribe, with operations like Mariscal and Orion aiming to remove paramilitary groups.
 Many innocent civilians were caught in the violence; at least 20 people died, around 250 were arrested, and many more disappeared.
-Operation Orion, the largest urban military operation in Colombia, involved over 1,500 troops and left dozens dead, injured, or arrested.
-The operation occurred in October 2002 but continued into 2003, leaving a deep scar on the community.
+Operation Orion, Colombia’s largest urban military operation, deployed over 1,500 troops and resulted in dozens of deaths, injuries, and arrests.
+Launched in October 2002 and extending into 2003, it left a lasting impact on the community.
+Today, many murals in Comuna 13 depict its aftermath.

 Despite this challenging past, change began in 2006 when Mayor Sergio Fajardo Valderrama took a new approach, investing in infrastructure to improve living conditions.
 Projects like the new metro station in 2008 and outdoor escalators in 2011 helped connect Comuna 13 with the rest of the city.
 This strategy, focused on community involvement, proved much more effective than military force.